 - Islands or Rock Piles – You may see rock piles or sandy islands if your river has low water levels or dams upstream.
 Since these natural structures break up the current, the downstream side of the rocks and islands can have calmer water.
 These are good places for fish to find refuge from the strong currents.

 - Weeds – These are prime fishing locations.
 If you spot green vegetation underwater, there may be a group of fish hiding in them.
-These are calmer areas of the river, and are great place for fish to find food, shade, and cover from predators.
+These are calmer areas of the river, and are great places for fish to find food, shade, and cover from predators.

 - Talk to an Expert – Still stumped?
 Good thing there are lots of people you could ask nearby for help.
 Go to a local bait and tackle shop and ask the staff where the best places are to fish on the river.
 There may be people who work there that fish the river frequently.
 Or you can ask any of your relatives, friends, or local fishing clubs for help.